 Mr. Dor said he believes the biostimulants will be commercially viable with 6% to 7% yield improvement, adding that the company is targeting even greater gains.

 While enhancing end product functionality is part of the stated objectives of Lavie Bio, the announced trial results centered on yields.
 Mr. Dor declined to comment on the degree to which wheat, flour or dough quality from wheat treated with the biostimulants may be enhanced by the biostimulants, but he said wheat quality was not impaired at all during the trial.

 Agricultural biostimulants are compounds that operate through a different mechanism than fertilizer and are viewed as complementary to traditional crop nutrition and crop protection products.
 Biostimulants are meant to improve crop vigor, yields, quality and disease tolerance.

-Mr. Dor said numerous biostimulants are on the market currently, derived from seaweed and numerous other sources.
+Mr. Dor said numerous biostimulants on the market are derived from seaweed and numerous other sources.

 “We believe what we are doing represents the next generation of the market, with improved efficacy and stability,” he said.

 Lavie Bio’s products essentially are a combination of microbes that work synergistically, Mr. Dor said.
 The Lavie Bio treatments are compatible with organic farming.